sergei-gots/sample-task--available-period/README.md

 <br><br>
 Logic specification
 <br>
 <li>1.
-For calculating values for params year_1, year_2, year_3 take off with the current calendar year.
-If there is 2023 now, then we should return 3 of years going before: 2022, 2021 and 2020.
+Calculating values for params year_1, year_2, year_3 is based on the value of current calendar year.
+If there is 2023 now, then we return 3 of years going before: 2022, 2021 and 2020.
    Exception!
 31 december 2023 will make 2023 available, and 2020 should disappear (i.e. if there is 31 december 2023 then show 2023, 2022, 2021).
-In 2024, кроме 31 december 2024, we return values for 2023, 2022 and 2021 годы, etc. as it is the same for the next years.
+In 2024, besides 31 december 2024, we return values for 2023, 2022 and 2021 годы, etc. as it is the same for the next years.
 </li>
 <li>2.
-For calculating values for params of monthDate take off with the values of params  year_1, year_2, year_3.
+Calculating values for params of monthDate is based on the values of params year_1, year_2, year_3.
    E.g., today is 27 october 2023, year_1 == 2022, year_2 == 2021, year_3 == 2020, then report dates monthDate must be as shown below:
    <br>
    <br>